rashik-tuladhar/WebApplicationCleanArchitectureTemplate/README.md

-## Web Application Template On Clean Architecture 👋
+## Web Application Template On .Net Core 3.1 Using Clean Architecture 👋
+The application comprises of complete user and role management dynamically handling the navigatino menus and roles together with user.
-I currently made this template on my learning phase, due to which i might have some implementations wrongly made, i wish to receive lots of suggestion so as to make the template better further.
+I made this template on my learning phase of the clear architecture, onion architecture , due to which i might have some implementations or assumptions wrongly made, i wish to receive lots of suggestion so as to make the template better further.
 You can reach me via my email address tuladhar.rashik@gmail.com

 ## Features

 - 🔭 Built On .Net Core 3.1 - Complete User Management Module ( User Management And Dynamic Role Management)
 - 🌱 Authentication Handled Using Asp.Net Core Identity , Identity Seeding
 - 👯 Onion Architecure, Clean Architecture, Repository Pattern
-- 🥅 Free Version of Ablepro Theme Used
+- 🥅 Bootstrap 4, Free Version of Ablepro Theme Used, Sweet Alert, Toastr, Datatable
 - 📫 Automapper, Serilog With Seq, Entity Framework + Dapper

 ## How To